 The problem of opening these to the public has been a lack of money and manpower.
 Money to both stabilize ruins enough so they can be safely toured, and manpower to provide the tours and the ongoing stabilization and monitoring work.
 And then, too, there's the issue of access.
 Some sites are just too remote and difficult to reach to make public tours realistic.

-Cliff Palace, Balcony House, and Spruce Tree House all are located on Chapin Mesa, while Long House and Step House are located on Wetherill Mesa.
+Cliff Palace and Balcony House all are located on Chapin Mesa, while Long House and Step House are located on Wetherill Mesa.

 Cliff Palace and Balcony House are popular ranger-guided cliff dwelling tours.
 During periods of high demand, you may be asked to choose only one of these tours per day.
 A tour of Long House, located on Wetherill Mesa, can be taken on the same day as the Cliff Palace OR Balcony House tours.